Palawano language: Grammar

 Verb conjugations are similar to other Filipino dialects with prefixes and suffixes indicating tense, object or actor focus, as well as intention (i.e. commands).
 These prefixes and suffixes can be used to create various parts of speech from the same root word.
 For example, biyag, meaning 'life', can be manipulated to mean 'to live' (megbiyag), 'full of food' (mebiyag), 'to raise to life' (ipebiyag), 'living' as an adjective (biyagen), or 'living' as a present tense verb form (pebibiyag).

 Palawano creates a diminutive prefix by copying the first CV of the base together with the final base consonant: kusiŋ ('cat'): kuŋ-kusiŋ ('kitten'), bajuʔ ('clothing'): bäʔ-bajuʔ ('child's clothing'), libun ('woman'): lin-libun ('girl'), kunit ('yellow'): kut-kunit ('yellow flycatcher' (bird)), siak ('tears'): sik-siak ('crocodile tears/false tears').

 Pronouns

 The following set of pronouns are the pronouns found in the Southwest Palawano language.
 Note: the direct/nominative case is divided between full and short forms.

 Vocabulary

 There are many linguistic variations among Palawan family groups with words changing from one valley to the next (i.e. tabon for 'mountain' versus bukid).
 Tagalog is frequently used to supply words lacking in the local dialect for modern objects and actions which can cause confusion, especially among the younger generation, between Tagalog and Palawan.
 The more familiar a family or village is with the Tagalog lowland culture, the more common the language overlap.
 The Palawano language has also historically incorporated a great number of Malay words.
-There is also some Cebuano influence similar to what is exhibited in the other parts of Palawan.
+There is also some Bisayan influence similar to what is exhibited in the other parts of Palawan.

 Some Brooke's Point Palawan words are: